alqadasibelal/CaseStudy/README.md

 ## BRIEF DESCIPTION
-A point of sales system or POS.
+A point of sales system or (POS).
 It is a system where the customers in the shopping site or physical store make their payment of their purchase for products or services and where sales taxes may become payable.
 Every time they purchase they will complete the point of